dyhpoon/Attack-on-Pirates/README.md

 ACKNOWLEDGEMENT
 ===============
-I would also like to acknowledge *Coffee Games* for their support and partnership.
+I want to thank the team of *Coffee Games* for their support and partnership.